svk31/steem-rpc/README.md

 ## Node/Webpack/Browserify usage

 The library needs to initialize a connection and retrieve some api references before it is ready to be used.
+By default steem-rpc will attempt to connect to a public API node provided by [xeroc](https://github.com/xeroc) at `wss://this.piston.rocks`.

-A simple init and use case can be seen in example/example.js and can be launched with `npm run example`
+A simple init and use case can be seen in examples/example.js and can be launched with `npm run example`:

 ```
 const options = {